Jeep Cherokee: Sixth generation (KM; 2026)

-Jeep is expected to revive the Cherokee for a sixth generation (KM) in the latter half of 2025.
-It will be based on the STLA Large Transverse platform.
-It will be initially launched with a 1.6-liter Stellantis Prince engine EP6CDTX turbocharged four-cylinder hybrid drivetrain only, with the potential for a gasoline ICE-only model later, possibly the 2.0 L Hurricane 4 EVO Turbo-I4 in late 2026 for the 2027 model year.
-Production is expected to start in Fall 2025 at Toluca Car Assembly for the 2026MY, although on October 14, 2025, Stellantis CEO Antonio Filosa announced that as part of the company’s $13 Billion U.S. Investment production of Cherokee(KM) would be moved to the long idled Belvidere Assembly Plant in Belvidere, Illinois for the 2027MY from Toluca.
+Jeep revived the Cherokee for a sixth generation (KM) in August 2025.
+It is based on the STLA Large Transverse platform.
+It was launched with a 1.6-liter Stellantis Prince engine EP6CDTX turbocharged four-cylinder hybrid drivetrain only, with the potential for a gasoline ICE-only model later, possibly the 2.0 L Hurricane 4 EVO Turbo-I4 in late 2026 for the 2027 model year.
+Production started in August 2025 at Toluca Car Assembly for the 2026 model year, although on October 14, 2025, Stellantis CEO Antonio Filosa announced that as part of the company's $13 billion US investment, production of the Cherokee (KM) would be moved to the long idled Belvidere Assembly Plant in Belvidere, Illinois for the 2027 model year from Toluca.
+In May 2026 this plan was cancelled and the Cherokee will permanently be produced in Toluca.
+As Belvidere will now serve as the hub for vehicles riding on the company’s new architecture the STLA One platform.

 Call to change the name

 In February 2021, Chuck Hoskin, Jr., principal chief of the Cherokee Nation, called for Jeep to change the vehicle's name.
 "I think we're in a day and age in this country where it's time for both corporations and team sports to retire the use of Native American names, images and mascots from their products, team jerseys and sports in general."
 The Cherokee Nation had previously made no official request to stop using the name since its introduction in 1973.
 There is no copyright on the Cherokee name, and the tribe was not offered royalties for its use.
 A Stellantis spokesperson said that vehicle names "have been carefully chosen and nurtured over the years to honor and celebrate Native American people for their nobility, prowess, and pride."

 By March 2021, Carlos Tavares stated that Stellantis was open to dropping the Cherokee name from its vehicles, and "the company was in talks with the Cherokee Nation over the use of tribe's name on its SUVs."
 Following the discussions, Jeep will continue the Cherokee name on some versions of the vehicles.
 In 2023, the Cherokee was discontinued "after 49 years of serving as a staple in Jeep's lineup, as well as the foundation for many modern SUVs" but the larger Grand Cherokee model continued.
-The Cherokee is expected to return for the 2026 model year.
+The Cherokee returned for the 2026 model year.